 Where to Stay in Austin:

-I would recommend either staying downtown or in East Austin when you’re only in Austin for 3 days.
+I would recommend either staying downtown or in East Austin when you only have a weekend in Austin.
 This is where you’ll find most of the breweries, taco stands, eateries of all kinds, and more.
 When it comes to being in the heart of things, this is where you’ll want to place yourself!